How can I get affordable car insurance if I'm under 25?

 Compare car insurance policies for under 25s and apply securely

-You should also pick one of the other three, depending on your price range and cover needs.
+You should also consider picking one of the other three, depending on your price range and cover needs.

 Now that you know what you’re looking for, you need to know how to find the policy that’s right for you.
 Here are the important things to look for and what they mean.